 The “Hipster“ moniker has taken on so many different stereotypes over the years, that it’s now relegated back to the most simple form: a purveyor of hip culture.

 When you buy via links on this page, I may earn an affiliate commission.
 Learn more.

 Hipster no longer means headbands and American Apparel hoodies circa 2009.
 It’s not looking like a Mumford & Sons video extra.
 It’s not even those who don ironic mustaches and tees.

-Today’s hipster is on the pulse, a smart balance of old and new, but even when rocking vintage, always fashionably forging forward.
+Today’s hipster is on the pulse, a smart balance of old and new.
+But even when rocking vintage, the hipster is always fashionably forging forward.
 We may have grown up and out of the label, but a new crop is continuously morphing and multiplying after us.
-Read on to identify and imitate the contemporary counterpart to your own old phase.

 Here’s How to Dress Like a Hipster

 Today’s hipster is usually a child of the ’90s, meaning her closet is filled with nods to that decade.
 But we’re not talking crop top ’90s.
 Nope, the hipster plays on the fringe of ’90s trends.
 Think sportswear, Seinfeld norm core, club kid and the like.

 Streetwear graphic tees meets jerseys meets plastered sleeves, backs and everything in between.
 Brand names, tag lines and establishment dates purposely filling as much space as possible pokes a healthy dose of fun at the 90s kids’ affinity for capitalism and corporate culture.
 Think Miley, think UNIF, think sports teams.